Wendy Williams Feels It’s ‘Too Soon’ For Olivia Jade Gianulli To Return Online After Admissions Scandal

 The daytime talk show host discussed with her audience what her thoughts were on the fact that Olivia Jade appeared on her popular YouTube channel months after her mother, Lori Loughlin and her father, Mossimo Giannulli, were accused of bribery in order for Olivia Jade and her sister, Bella, to attend the University of Southern California, per Hollywood Life.

 Upon hearing that Olivia Jade returned to her channel, Williams immediately began to speak negatively about the 19-year-old influencer.
-She began the story, which was discussed on her “Hot Topics” section by immediately insulting her and referring to her as “Lori Loughlin’s stupid daughter” before informing her audience that she wasn’t invested in the story.
+She began her comment, which she shared on her “Hot Topics” section, by immediately insulting her and referring to her as “Lori Loughlin’s stupid daughter” before informing her audience that she wasn’t invested in the story.

 “Lock the mother up, daughter go away, and Mossimo, continue sewing those clothes,” Williams said.